OpenDataDSL/documentation/docs/topics/data-management/Data-Identities.md

 ## The Solution

 The `identity` property on any data item holds a simple key-value map of system names to IDs.
-When the data is delivered to a downstream system via an automation, the identity map travels with it, so the receiving application can look up its own identifier directly from the payload.
+When the data is delivered to a downstream system, the identity map travels with it, so the receiving application can look up its own identifier directly from the payload.

 ```
 data item